pirl-unc/stig/doc/manual.md

 ### 9.2 Known issues/limitations

 1. Loading a repertoire/population will attempt to re-access the chromosome files it was originally saved with.
 There currently is not a way to change/update this, and modifying the chromosome files may result in unintended behavior when generating reads with a previously-saved repertoire

 2. Loading a repertoire/population will contain the allele data from when the repertoire was generated (i.e. it will not attempt to re-load allele data from the working directory).
 As the initial alleles are used to generate the TCR repertoires, this is intended behavior.

 3. The handling of C-region alleles is semi-functional.
 In RNA, an allele for each exon are randomly pulled when requested (e.g. Requesting EX1 of TRBC1*01 will return either EX1 of TRBC1*01 or EX1 of TRBC1*02).
 In DNA, the alleles are not used at all (data is instead pulled from the chromosome file).
 The complexity of code needed to splice in multiple exon alleles is nontrivial, and the C-regions aren't highly utilized in TCR reconstruction and analysis, in any event.
 A fix can be implemented if there is sufficient demand.
 A workaround for this is to only have a single allele for each C region, and ensure this allele matches the reference chromosomes: this ensures that all C-regions will have the same exonic sequences in DNA and RNA.

 4. Similar to the above C-region alleles, there are no alleles for L-PART1, L-PART2, or the DNA-space of the V-region intron.
 Thus, these nucleotides are pulled directly from the reference chromosome when simulating DNA sequencing data.
 There's a fair bit of complexity in providing this functionality, and this region likely does not contribute much to TCR diversity or functionality.
 A fix can be implemented if there is sufficient demand.

+## 10. COPYRIGHT

+Copyright (C) 2019 The University of North Carolina at Chapel Hill.
+License: GPLv3+: GNU  GPL  version  3  or  later http://gnu.org/licenses/gpl.html  This is free software: you are free to change and redistribute it.
+There is NO WARRANTY, to the extent permitted by law.